 Today's Best and Worst Dow Stocks

-There were two U.S. economic releases today.
+There was only one U.S. economic release today.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.